-John Stark, freshwater conservation program manager
+John Stark, director of freshwater conservation

 The Ohio River is born in Pittsburgh, where the Appalachian mountain waters of the Allegheny and Monongahela Rivers merge.
 Nearly a thousand miles later, the Ohio meets up with the Mississippi, at the aptly named Cairo (think Nile), Illinois.

-Along the way, as it snakes through the heart of the country, the Ohio River picks up tributary waters from 14 states, where topography ushers highland waters down a diverse gradient of forest, grassland, farmland, and development.
+Along the way, as it snakes through the heart of the country, the Ohio River picks up tributary waters from 14 states, where topography ushers highland waters down a diverse gradient of forest, grassland, farmland and development.

 The Ohio River has always been a work horse for people—providing us with food and water, guiding exploration and settlement, powering early industrial development, and serving as a destination for outdoor recreation.

 In spite of the demands put on it, the system supports abundant wildlife as well.
 In fact, the Upper Ohio River Basin has the highest diversity of fish and freshwater mussel species of any river system in the northeast United States, boasting ancient paddlefish and freshwater mussels of such diversity and numbers they have been used to re-establish threatened populations in other states.

 Anyone who loves rivers knows they are not static systems.
 Rivers experience seasonal changes that can transform a placid stream into a raging torrent.
 Many species of plants and animals have evolved to take advantage of this constant change.
 Hundreds of species feed in the riffles of the Ohio River basin, nest on its islands, establish roots in its floodplains, and live in or along its banks.
 These species have evolved over thousands (or, in the case of the American paddlefish, millions) of years, to take advantage of the food and habitat diversity provided by the river’s natural, seasonal variance.